reasonmethis/docdocgo-core/docs/README.md

 /research What are the best ways to improve my memory?
 Just bullet points, please.
 ```

 **Step 2.** After DocDocGo has finished the first iteration of the research, it will compose its initial report.
 If you want to continue the research, simply type `/research` to see your options.
-The main option is `/research auto N`, where `N` is the number of research iteration steps you want DocDocGo to automatically perform.
-Each research step involves either (a) fetching more sources and composing an alternative report or (b) combining information from two existing reports into a new, higher-level report.
+The main option is `/research deeper N`, where `N` is the number of times you want to double the number of sources that go into the report.
+Using this command will kick off a series of research steps, where each step involves either (a) fetching more sources and composing an alternative report or (b) combining information from two existing reports into a new, higher-level report.

-> Example: `/research auto 2` would result in one more fetch step and one combine step, producing a report that is based on twice as many sources as the original report (about a dozen sources).
-If you want to double this number again, you can type `/research auto 4` afterwards (or use 2 + 4 = 6 in the first place), and so on.
+> For more options, you can type `/research` without any arguments or ask DocDocGo for help.

 **Step 3.
 Here's the awesome part:** The fetched content will be automatically ingested into a new collection.
 This means you can go beyond the report and ask follow-up questions, with DocDocGo using all of the web pages it fetched as its knowledge base.